The Land Geek

 Tasks to complete:

-This is the phase where “step 62” might show up — a deep technical review of survey reports or engineering feasibility in large deals.
+This is the phase where “step 62” might be encountered, involving a deep technical review of survey reports or engineering feasibility in large deals.

 Decision phase (Day 30–45)